lab121/covid19alessandria.help/content/bisogni/informazioni/comune/_index.en.md

 picture: "informazioni_utili_comune.png"
 ---

-(inglese) Informazioni da parte del Comune di Alessandria, partner istituzionale della nostra piattaforma.
+Information from Municipality of Alessandria, istitutional partner of our site.